 People of all faiths put aside differences to serve others

 Friendships are created through people coming together for service projects on the walk and year-round:

-- Gleaning – Prepare surplus produce for DC Central Kitchen and Captial Area Food Bank
+- Gleaning – Prepare surplus produce for DC Central Kitchen and Capital Area Food Bank

 - Trail Mix – Assemble trail mix bags to be distributed to shelters in DC with the Vatican Embassy and the President’s Interfaith and Community Service Campus Challenge

 Capital Area Interfaith Friends (CAIF), an interfaith group of middle school and high schoolers in Montgomery County formed in 2011, has been busy!
-This year CAIF has participated in:
+This year CAIF has participated in and lead:

 - Women’s Shelter Service